 Vegan Apple Cinnamon Crunch Cake (Gluten-free)

-- 1 flax egg 1 tbsp [5 g] ground flax seed plus 3 tbsp [45 ml] water, whisked until combined
+- 1 flax egg 1 tablespoon [5 g] ground flax seed plus 3 tablespoon [45 ml] water, whisked until combined

-- 3 cups 547 g diced or sliced apple, approximately 2 large apples
+- 3 cups diced or sliced apple, approximately 2 large apples

 For the Crumble Topping